gem/oq-engine/doc/oq-commands.md

 ```

 This is the output that you get at the present time (engine 2.6); depending
-on your version of the code you may get a different help.
+on your version of the code you may get a different output.
 As you see, there
 are several commands, like `purge`, `show_attrs`, `export`, `restore`, ...
 You can get information about each one with the help command; for instance,
 here is the help for `purge`: